Pandelela Rinong: Controversy

 In June 2018, Pandelela and six other divers were caught in controversy after a video showed them partying and drinking alcohol during a training camp in Guangzhou, China.
-The video was allegedly recorded on the eve of Chinese New Year day.
+The video was allegedly recorded on Chinese New Year's Eve.
 Following the incident, the Amateur Swimming Union of Malaysia (ASUM) suspended the allowances of the seven national divers with immediate effect with more disciplinary action set to follow.
 Pandelela and the six other divers apologised publicly and promised the incident will not be repeated.
 ASUM announced later that no further action will be taken to the seven divers as the divers have already expressed remorse for their actions.

+Legacy

+Several places and honours were named after her, including: